arpanpoudel/SRMRI/README.md

 ## SRMRI: An Open Dataset and Benchmarks for Blind Super-Resolution of 2D MRI

 ### Overview
 **SRMRI** is a curated dataset designed for the training and evaluation of machine learning models for blind super-resolution of 2D MRI images.
-The dataset includes both low-resolution (LR) (after registration / raw) and high-resolution (HR) images, obtained directly from MRI scanners, and provides a benchmark for the development and comparison of super-resolution algorithms.
+The dataset includes both low-resolution (LR) and high-resolution (HR) images, obtained directly from MRI scanners, and provides a benchmark for the development and comparison of super-resolution algorithms.

 ### Getting Started
 The dataset and codebase will be updated periodically to reflect improvements and additions.